vierge-noire/cakephp-fixture-factories/README.md

 #### Scenarios:

 You can create scenarios that will persist a multitude of test fixtures.
+This can be useful to seed your test database with a reusable set of data.

-Use the `CakephpFixtureFactories\Scenario\ScenarioAwareTrait` in your test and load your scenario with the `loadFixtureScenario()` method.
+Use the `CakephpFixtureFactories\Scenario\ScenarioAwareTrait`
+in your test and load your scenario with the `loadFixtureScenario()` method.
 You can either provide the fully qualified name of the scenario class, or place your scenarios under the `App\Test\Scenario` namespace.